 5.12.6 Potential New Requirements needed to support the use case

-[PR 5.12.6-1] The 5G system shall be able to provide a sensing service to track one specific target object and the environment around the target object with the assistant information provided by the UE on board the specific target object or authorized 3rd party.
+[PR 5.12.6-1] The 5G system shall be able to provide a sensing service to track one specific target object and the environment around the target object with the sensing assistance information provided by the UE on board the specific target object or authorized third-party.

-NOTE 1: The assistant information for example can be UE position, UE ID.

 [PR 5.12.6-2] The base stations shall be able to sense multiple specific target objects and their environments at the same time.